 The main break used in the contest is Surfers Point, located south of the river inlet.

 Wave Direction- favors rights with some lefts

 Ideal tide- good on all tides but best with mid to incoming

 Best season- great all year long but best in March (Autumn)

 How Big?- 8 to 14 ft (2.5 to 4 m) with the main break producing 20 to 25 ft (6 to 7.6 m) waves

-- Surfing over here is productive all year long due to ground swells pushing toward the coast constantly.
+- Surfing over here is productive all year since ground swells constantly push toward the coast.

 - Margarets River area is located 3 hours south of Perth